-The purpose of the Multifamily Residential districts is to provide for medium- to high-density residential development including large-lot estates to medium-density single-family attached and detached residential neighborhoods.
-These districts also include a variety of neighborhood-serving facilities and services such as schools, childcare facilities, community assembly facilities as well as local and community open space, trails, and parks.
+The purpose of the Multifamily Residential districts is to provide for medium- to high-density residential development These districts also include a variety of neighborhood-serving facilities and services such as schools, childcare facilities, community assembly facilities as well as local and community open space, trails, and parks.

-- (a) The R2D "Two-Family" District is established to provide for the development and maintenance of medium-high-density single-family and duplex residential neighborhoods.
-Only those uses are permitted that are complementary to and can exist in harmony with such a residential neighborhood. - (b) The R2 "Multifamily Dwelling" District is established to provide for the development and maintenance of very-high-density multifamily residential neighborhoods with a low building height and a minimum amount of open space.
-Those uses are permitted that are complementary to and compatible with such a residential neighborhood. - (c) The R3 "Apartment" District is established to provide for the development and maintenance of very-high-density multifamily residential neighborhoods with taller buildings and a minimum amount of open space.
-Only those uses which are compatible with very-high-density residential uses are permitted. - (d) The R4 "Suburban Multifamily" District is established to provide for the development and maintenance of high-density multifamily residential neighborhoods with a moderate amount of open spaces.
+- (a) The R2 "Multifamily Dwelling" District is established to provide for the development and maintenance of high-density multifamily residential neighborhoods with a low building height and a minimum amount of open space at a minimum density of thirty (30) dwelling units per acre.
+Those uses are permitted that are complementary to and compatible with such a residential neighborhood. - (b) The R3 "Apartment" District is established to provide for the development and maintenance of high-density multifamily residential neighborhoods with taller buildings and a minimum amount of open space at a minimum density of thirty (30) dwelling units per acre.
+Only those uses which are compatible with high-density residential uses are permitted. - (c) The R4 "Suburban Multifamily" District is established to provide for the development and maintenance of high-density multifamily residential neighborhoods with a moderate amount of open spaces at a minimum density of thirty (30) dwelling units per acre.
 Only those uses are permitted that are complementary to and are compatible with such a residential neighborhood.